 Candidates for President of the United States and many in congress espouse this as an alternative model for our country.
 What, exactly, is it?
-What does the Catholic Church have to say about it?
+What does the Catholic Church say?
+CLICK to read more.

 One political party committed the US to the Paris Agreement and proposes a “Green New Deal”.
 Another party withdrew from the Paris Agreement and inimically opposes the other’s proposal.
-What does Catholic social teaching have to say?
+What does Catholic social teaching say?
+CLICK to read more.

 National Health Care